asaikali/accelerator-development/workshop/content/exercises/03-Options.md

     - Test Patterns
 ```

-commit the changes on the github UI.
+Commit the changes on the Github UI.

-refresh the accelerator dashboard
+Refresh the accelerator dashboard

 ```dashboard:open-url
 url: http://20.42.34.233/dashboard/
 ```

-Your accelerator should now have a description, try finding your accelerator using the tags
+Your accelerator should now have a description and tags as defined above.
-that you registered under in the `accelerator.yaml` file.
+Try finding your accelerator using the tags that you registered under in the `accelerator.yaml` file.

-### configure options for the Java JDK to use
+### Configure options for the Java JDK to use

 The `options` section of the `accelerator.yaml` is used to define a UI form
 that will be used to prompt users for inputs to use when using
 the accelerator.
 The vaule of each option is made avilable inside a
 variable that can be referenced from the transformation section

-copy and paste code snippet below into the `accelerator.yaml` and commit the changes.
+Copy and paste code snippet below into the `accelerator.yaml` and commit the changes.

 ```copy
   options: